Enhanced compatibility features v14

 - Parameter values assigned to parameters in the Query Tuning section of the

 - Column statistics that have been gathered by the

 As a rule, the query planner selects the least expensive plan.
 You can use an optimizer hint to influence the server as it selects a query plan.

 An optimizer hint is a directive (or multiple directives) embedded in a comment-like syntax that immediately follows a

 UPDATE command.
 Keywords in the comment instruct the server to employ or avoid a specific plan when producing the result set.
 See Optimizer hints for more information.

 EDB Postgres Advanced Server includes a set of views that provide information about database objects in a manner compatible with the Oracle data dictionary views.
 See Database compatibility for Oracle developers: catalog views for detailed information about the views available with EDB Postgres Advanced Server.

 dblink_ora provides an OCI-based database link that allows you to

 SELECT, INSERT, UPDATE or

-DELETE data stored on an Oracle system from within Advanced Server.
-For detailed information about using
+DELETE data stored on an Oracle system from within EDB Postgres Advanced Server.
+See dblink_ora for detailed information about using

 - count failed login attempts